louislujing/louislujing.github.io/_pages/cv.md

 **Northwestern University**, USA

-*Postdoctoral Fellow* in the Department of Chemical and Biological Engineering (Laboratory for Complex Systems and Nonlinear Dynamics in Fluids and Granular Materials)

-Advisors: Prof. Richard M. Lueptow, Prof. Julio M. Ottino, Prof. Paul Umbanhowar
+*Postdoctoral Fellow* in the Laboratory for Complex Systems and Nonlinear Dynamics in Fluids and Granular Materials (Advisors: Richard M. Lueptow, Paul B. Umbanhowar, Julio M. Ottino)

 **University of Twente**, The Netherlands

-*Visiting Scholar* in the Multi-Scale Mechanics Group

-Hosts: Prof. Anthony Thornton, Prof. Thomas Weinhart
+*Visiting Scholar* in the Multi-Scale Mechanics Group (Hosts: Anthony Thornton, Thomas Weinhart)

 **The University of Hong Kong**, Hong Kong, China

-*Senior Research Assistant* in the Department of Civil Engineering
+*Senior Research Assistant* in the Department of Civil Engineering (Advisor: Fiona Kwok)

-Principal Investigator: Dr. Fiona Kwok